pbloem/gestalt.ink/proofs.md

 Much has been written on proofs, and how to write them.
 Here are some books I recommend, if you really want to dig in.
 They provide more detail on different proofs than I have given here, and many of them provide some exercises as well.

 **[Proof and the art of mathematics](https://jdh.hamkins.org/proof-and-the-art-of-mathematics/)** Joel David Hamkins.
-This is a very readable beginner's guid to proof.
+This is a very readable beginner's guide to proof.
 Like in this article, most of the proofs are in intuitive areas like basic properties of natural numbers, or geometries.
-Hamkins doesn't just set out the basic principles, he also goes into detail, showing different ways to prove the same thing and general, and provides general good habits that you should try to develop as you write your own proofs.
+Hamkins doesn't just set out the basic principles, he also goes into detail, showing different ways to prove the same thing, and provides general good habits that you should try to develop as you write your own proofs.

 **[How to solve it](https://en.wikipedia.org/wiki/How_to_Solve_It)**, George Pólya.
 Presented as a basic problem solving manual, but many of the problems are mathematical in nature.